How to Become a Pinterest Manager

 • Work only on your first Pinterest client account until you feel you have noticeable and MEASURABLE results across the board (I recommend at least 30 days).
 Don’t rush this part of the process – learning how to create a successful Pinterest account now will help you scale into a full-time Pinterest Manager more quickly in the near future.

-Step #4: Add Pinterest Services to your Virtual Assistant Website and/or Portfolio.
+Step #4 — Add Pinterest Services to your VA Website and/or Portfolio

-Once you have measured success with your first Pinterest client, you may now officially add Pinterest Services to your Virtual Assistant Website and/or Portfolio.
+Once you have measured success with your first Pinterest client, you may now officially add Pinterest Services to your VA website and/or portfolio.

 Create packages and pricing specifically for your Pinterest services, and use this opportunity to start eliminating other services from your repertoire that you don’t enjoy as much or desire to continue offering.
 (This will be necessary in the future anyway as you transition into a full-time Pinterest Manager.)